DGuhr/spring-otel-extended/README.md

 This repository consists of 3 services:
 1) `official-auto-otel-animal-app`: A Spring Boot-Application with an example structure using `@Component`,`@Service` and `@Repository`.
-2) `aspect-based-otel-animal-app`: The same App as 1), but using Springs AOP to add Spans to all public methods for the intermediate Steps.
+2) `aspect-based-otel-animal-app`: The same App as 1), but using Springs AOP to add Spans to all public methods for the intermediate Layers.
-3) `otel-javaagent-spring-extension` **WIP - currently not working:** An OpenTelemetry Java-Agent [Extension](https://opentelemetry.io/docs/languages/java/automatic/extensions/) that extends the official agent capabilities to record the intermediate spans.
+3) `otel-javaagent-spring-extension`: An OpenTelemetry Java-Agent [Extension](https://opentelemetry.io/docs/languages/java/automatic/extensions/) that extends the official agent capabilities to record the intermediate spans.
-4) `extension-based-otel-animal-app`: An app that uses the Java agent extension from 3) to auto-instrument the code.
-The outcome should be the same as for the aspect-based app.
+4) `extension-based-otel-animal-app`: An app that uses the Java agent extension from 3) to provide the same functionality as the aspect solution, without "touching the code".

 ## Packaging
 The Observability-Stack consists of: